Merril Bainbridge: Early career

-Merril Bainbridge started performing at age 9.
+Merril Bainbridge started performing at the age of nine.
 Her first performance was at a carnival that her sisters persuaded her to enter because the prize was free carnival tickets.
 She came third and won twenty dollars' worth of tickets.
 After six years of performing in a variety of bands in Australia, and doing backup vocal work in exchange for studio time, Bainbridge began a solo career under the tutelage of producer Siew.
 Bainbridge stated that she and Siew "really connected well, from a creative point.
 I liked the way he worked and I knew I had so much more to learn in that environment [and] that's how it started.
 That was the point where I started feeling a lot more confident as a singer and then wanting to dive more into the songwriting side."
 She also worked a day job before quitting to concentrate solely on music.

 In 1991, she and Siew wrote the track "Could This Be Love" for the Techno-Color single "Unchained Melody".